 Dr. Lang recommends our bone & joint support topper especially for older cats.
 “Arthritis affects most older cats even if they are not showing clinical signs.”
 Signs of arthritis in cats can include decreased activity, decreased muscle tone, and difficulty jumping.
 Some symptoms can be very subtle, like your cat being less social or not using the litter box.
 In addition, younger cats with musculoskeletal injuries can also benefit from a joint supplement.
 “Cartilage covers the bone surfaces that form joints and act as a cushion along the joint fluid.
 Glucosamine and chondritis support cartilage damaged in arthritis, while the Omega-3s are important to reduce inflammation,” said Dr. Lang.

-Now that you have a vet’s perspective, which topper will you incorporate into your cat’s diet?
+Now that you have a vet’s perspective, which cat food topper will you incorporate into your cat’s diet?

 This post is intended for informational purposes only.
 It is not a substitute for professional veterinary advice, diagnosis, or treatment.